TheFinestArtist-Archives/JAVA-Android-Learning/Android App Architecture/MVP Pattern.md

 * RxJava//Otto

 ##Tests
 Designing structure more like object-oriented makes it easy to test.
 MVP pattern also helps you test your android application much easier.
-[Here](https://github.com/TheFinestArtist/Robolectric-Example) shows example to use Robolectric to test current MVP model example.
+[Here](https://github.com/TheFinestArtist/Robolectric-Example) shows example to use Robolectric and Mockito to test current MVP model example.

 ##Author